standardnotes/docs/docs/self-hosting/configuration-options.md

 This features will soon be deprecated in favor of Auth service.
 For now it is configurable in both Syncing Server JS and Auth.

-- `DISABLE_USER_REGISTRATION`: disable the option to register new users on the server.
+- `DISABLE_USER_REGISTRATION`: disable the option to allow new user registrations on the server.

 ### Emails